MicrosoftDocs/learn/learn-pr/student-evangelism/make-predictions-with-linear-regression/includes/01-introduction.md

 0.9847558411067434

-That's an extremely high correlation.
+That's an high correlation.
 But it's important to note that this does not reflect the strength of the relation between the Math and Critical Reading scores of *students*.

 The data consist of average scores in each state.
-But states don't take tests -- students do.
+But states don't take tests--students do.
 The data in the table have been created by lumping all the students in each state into a single point at the average values of the two variables in that state.
 But not all students in the state will be at that point, as students vary in their performance.
 If you